What varicose veins are and why they occur

 - Wear compression stockings or socks during winter.
 They prevent blood from pooling in the superficial veins.

-- Tilt your mattress slightly at the foot end to facilitate blood flow from the feet to the heart.
+- Slightly incline your mattress at the foot end to facilitate blood flow from the feet to the heart.

-- Spend some time on physical exercise.
-Do Yoga, ride a bike, do spinning, go for a run, jog, walk briskly… dance!
+- Dedicate some time to physical exercise.
+Do yoga, ride a bike, do spinning, go for a run, jog, walk briskly… dance!

 - Alternate applying hot and cold compresses for about 10-15 minutes and remember to always finish this treatment with the cold compress.

 - Do you spend many hours standing or moving your legs little at work?
 Move them from time to time, do stretches and flexions without forgetting your toes.
-Sedentary habits are harmful to your legs.
+Sedentary behavior is criminal for your legs.

-- Have pressotherapy sessions.
-If opinions about pressotherapy and varicose veins are good, it is because pressotherapy boots are one of the best tools to maintain good lymphatic and circulatory health.
+- Have Compression Therapy sessions.
+If opinions about Compression Therapy and varicose veins are good, it’s because Compression Therapy boots are one of the best tools to maintain good lymphatic and circulatory health.

-- Since going to a center is not always possible and in the medium term is usually not cost-effective, consider getting a home pressotherapy device.
+- Since going to a center is not always possible and in the medium term it is usually not cost-effective, consider getting a home Compression Therapy device.
 A 30-45 minute session three or four times a week will be something your legs with varicose veins will appreciate.
-Be consistent in the first months for noticeable effects.
+Be consistent during the first months for noticeable effects.

-SIZEN: Pressotherapy for varicose veins and much more!
+SIZEN: Compression Therapy for varicose veins and much more!

-Now that you know a little more about the very positive relationship between pressotherapy and varicose veins, it is time that if you suffer from this problem, you seriously consider frequent use of this therapy.
-Not only because pressotherapy and its benefits for varicose veins are well proven, but because this type of massage helps you maintain good lymphatic and circulatory health.
-And because pressotherapy is good for varicose veins both in prevention and treatment, also helping existing varicose veins not to spread or give rise to the appearance of new varicose veins.
-How can you also enjoy the benefits of pressotherapy?
-We understand that going to a center is not always feasible and in the medium term, let's be honest, it is a considerable expense for most people.
+Now that you know a bit more about the very positive relationship between Compression Therapy and varicose veins, it’s time that if you suffer from this problem, you seriously consider frequent use of this therapy.
+Not only because Compression Therapy and its benefits for varicose veins are well proven, but because this type of massage helps you maintain good lymphatic and circulatory health.
+And because Compression Therapy is good for varicose veins both in prevention and treatment, also helping existing varicose veins not to spread or give rise to new varicose veins.
+How can you also enjoy the benefits of Compression Therapy?
+We understand that going to a center is not always feasible and in the medium term, let’s be honest, it is a considerable expense for most people’s budgets.

 But cheer up.
-You have the best option at your reach: SIZEN, pressotherapy for varicose veins and much more!
-Imagine having a pressotherapy device always available at home.
-One that offers you all the features that the best home pressotherapy device should have, with results as good as those you get with professional pressotherapy.
-Yes, today it is possible to do pressotherapy in the most cost-effective way, without leaving home or carrying your device wherever you want or need it, not forgetting that you can also share your device with other family members who may have varicose veins or other leg problems.
-Join the thousands of people who already have a SIZEN pressotherapy device in their lives and face varicose veins head-on!
+You have the best option at your fingertips: SIZEN, Compression Therapy for varicose veins and much more!
+Imagine having a Compression Therapy device always available at home.
+One that offers you all the features that the best home Compression Therapy device should have, with results as good as those you get with professional Compression Therapy.
+Yes, today it is possible to do Compression Therapy in the most cost-effective way, without leaving home or carrying your device wherever you want or need it, not to mention that you can also share your device with other family members who may have varicose veins or other leg problems.
+Join the thousands of people who already have a SIZEN Compression Therapy device in their lives and fight back against varicose veins!

 Share: